centrebalearbiodiversitat/biodumpy/docs/source/index.rst

 License
 -------

-``biodumpy`` is licensed under the MIT License for its software components.
+``biodumpy`` is licensed under the **GNU AGPLv3** License for its software components.
 Additionally, any creative works associated with this project—such as documentation, visual assets, or other non-code materials—are licensed under the Creative Commons Attribution (CC BY 4.0) license.
 See the `LICENSE`_ file for full details.

 .. _`LICENSE`: https://github.com/centrebalearbiodiversitat/biodumpy/blob/master/LICENSE